DarriusL/PSO_Lab/README.md

 # PSO Lab help document

-A small project written in college may not be updated in the future.
+**A small project written in college may not be updated in the future.**

-Author:DarriusL(darrius.lei@outlook.com)

-version:1.3.0

-*Last updated date: 2022-11-18

 [introduction]PSO Lab is designed for auxiliary research of particle swarm optimization, verification algorithm, joint algorithm comparison